Karl Steiner

 Curriculum Vitae

-Karl Steiner visits the trade academy in Salzburg.
-He is received at the Mittelschulverbund Almgau Salzburg on 1937.
-Acquired by Friedrich Zacke, he forms together with the federal brothers Karl Glaser and Robert Weidinger and others, inspired by the high school student Karl Beran, who came to Salzburg in the summer of 1938, a cell of the “Grauen Freikorps”.
-This underground activity is excavated, and Karl Steiner together with Karl Glaser and Robert Weidinger on 25.
-October 1938 arrested by the Gestapo.
-They will be transferred to the national court prison, as against them the process "for preparation for the high treason and constitution of a highly treasoned proclamation for Austria‘.
-[Details see Karl Glaser)
+Karl Steiner attends the commercial academy in Salzburg.
+He joins the Almgau Salzburg secondary school fraternity in 1937.
+Recruited by Friedrich Zacke, he formed a cell of the "Grey Free Corps" together with the fraternity brothers Karl Glaser and Robert Weidinger and others, inspired by Karl Beran, who had come to Salzburg in the summer of 1938.
+This underground activity is investigated and Karl Steiner is arrested by the Gestapo together with Karl Glaser and Robert Weidinger on October 25, 1938.
+They are transferred to the prison of the provincial court, as a trial is initiated against them "for preparation for high treason and writing a highly treasonous proclamation for Austria".
+[For details, see Karl Glaser]

 Places